gudiudi/bloopstrap/README.md

 # Bloopstrap

-A lightweight js framework for easy dropdowns—and more UI components coming soon
+A lightweight js framework for easy dropdowns, carousels, and more UI components coming soon

 ## Installation